Fragjacker/DoW-Mod-Manager/README.md

 -START MOD: Starts the Game with the selected Advanced Start Options and the selected Mod if all dependancy mods are installed.

+-TOGGLE LAA: This button allows for convenient activation and deactivation of the LAA flag for the Soulstorm.exe and GraphicsConfig.exe

+-LAA Labels : These two labels will show if both the Soulstorm.exe and GraphicsConfig.exe are LAA patched.
+Since the UA Mod and many other mods push the game engine really hard towards it's limits it's recommended to have the LAA(Large Address Awareness AKA.
+4GB Patch) activated on both executables to reduce the chance for the game crashing when playing mods.
+Since most people use the LAA Patch in Online matches anyways you'd do yourself a favor applying the LAA patch on said Executables.
+The LAA patch can ba applied and removed at any time by pressing the TOGGLE LAA button.

 -Advanced Start Options:

- -dev : Starts the game in developers mode that provides helpful debug tools and enables execution of skripts (such as the autoexec.lua) in skirmish games, which are not available in the base game.
+--dev : Starts the game in developers mode that provides helpful debug tools and enables execution of skripts (such as the autoexec.lua) in skirmish games, which are not available in the base game.
 	(WARNING: Don't use this in multiplayer as it will not work.)

- -nomovies : Skips all movies and directly launches the game with the loading screen for a faster startup (Is checked by default for convenience)
+--nomovies : Skips all movies and directly launches the game with the loading screen for a faster startup (Is checked by default for convenience)

- -forcehighpoly : This option forces the game to display the highes resolution LOD of a Model at any given distance.
+--forcehighpoly : This option forces the game to display the highes resolution LOD of a Model at any given distance.
 (Hint : This may have a negative impact on your performance, use with caution.)

-TOGGLE LAA: This button allows for convenient activation and deactivation of the LAA flag for the Soulstorm.exe and GraphicsConfig.exe

-LAA Labels : These two labels will show if both the Soulstorm.exe and GraphicsConfig.exe are LAA patched.
-Since the UA Mod pushes the game engine really hard towards it's limits it's recommended to use the LAA(Large Address Awareness AKA.
-4GB Patch) on both Executables to reduce the chance for the game crashing when playing UA.
-Since most people use the LAA Patch in Online matches anyways you'd do yourself a favor applying the LAA patch on said Executables.
-The LAA patch can be obtained from the UA Moddb Pages download section.

 ## -----------------MOD MERGER:-----------------(WARNING: This is an experimental feature that requires some user responsibility, use with caution.)